Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Discussion

 \section{Discussion}

-In this paper, we examined methods for extending inferences from randomized participants to the population of all eligible individuals, including those who decline randomization, using only baseline covariate data on eligible non-randomized individuals from randomized trials nested within cohort studies.
-Our work adds to the recent literature on ``transportability'' \cite{cole2010generalizing, kaizar2011estimating, o2014generalizing, tipton2012improving, tipton2014sample, hartman2013sate, rudolph2015double, zhang2015new} by more thoroughly considering issues related to model specification and the comparative performance of different estimators in finite samples.
+We examined methods for extending inferences from randomized individuals to the target population of trial-eligible individuals, using trials nested within cohorts for outcomes observed at a single time-point post-randomization.
+Our work adds to the literature on ``generalizability'' and ``transportability'' \citep{cole2010,OMuircheartaigh2014, tipton2012, hartman2013, Zhang2015,rudolph2017}, and connects with the literature on selection bias \citep{keiding2016perils, infante2018reflection}.